Nate Dreiling: Oregon

 In 2020, Dreiling joined the University of Oregon as a defensive analyst under head coach Mario Cristobal.

 Southeast Missouri State

 In 2021, Dreiling was hired as the defensive run game coordinator and middle linebackers coach at Southeast Missouri State University under head coach Tom Matukewicz.

 New Mexico State

 In 2022, Dreiling joined New Mexico State University as their defensive coordinator under head coach Jerry Kill.

 Utah State

 In 2024, Dreiling was hired as the defensive coordinator at Utah State University.

 On July 2, 2024, then-head coach Blake Anderson was placed on administrative leave and formally fired 16 days later; Dreiling was named interim head coach in Anderson's place.

 Arkansas State

 On January 3, 2025, Dreiling was named the defensive coordinator at Arkansas State University.

 Oklahoma

 Less than a month later on February 1, 2025, Dreiling was hired by head coach Brent Venables to be the inside linebackers coach at Oklahoma.

 Personal life

 Dreiling and his wife, Alexa, have three children.
+His father, Randy Dreiling, is a decorated high school football and holds the Kansas state record for state championships as a head coach with 10.